Our ever-expanding resource library includes the tools and information you need to improve your community environment.

 Project Hero Fort Hood HUBNominated by Keep Nolanville Beautiful, the Project Hero Fort Hood HUB dedicates time monthly for community improvement.
 During their last event, they repaired the little lending library and cleaned the community center parking lot in their area.
 They also recruited local children to help and spoke to them about the importance of taking care of their community.

 Amy Barnhill of Keep Midland BeautifulNominated by Keep Midland Beautiful, volunteer Amy Barnhill regularly helps with this affiliate's Great American Cleanup, Don't mess with Texas Trash-Off and Feast of Sharing events.
 In addition to her hands-on support, she regularly volunteers with the Midland Texas Recycles Day event and has built a strong relationship with Chevron and KMB through her work and advocacy as an Environmental Safety Specialist with the organization.

 First Monday Gardeners in Salado, TexasNominated by Keep Salado Beautiful, the First Monday Gardeners help maintain the Salado Pocket Gardens on the first Mondays of each month.
-Master Naturalists, Master Gardeners and community members bring their knowledge, enthusiasm and work ethic to make our gardens beautiful in every season.
+Master Naturalists, Master Gardeners and community members bring their knowledge, enthusiasm, and work ethic to make Salado's gardens beautiful in every season.
 They volunteer their time, tools and materials each month and water and weed during the long summer.